tobyweed/MobileLighting/README.md

 The server replies with a "0" or "-1" string status code ("-1" indicating failure), except in the special case of loadPath(), which returns "-1" indicating failure or "x", where x is the number of positions in the loaded path.

-**Loading Paths**
+##### Loading Paths
 The server stores robot positions in sets called "paths," which are initialized on the server without any input from or output to ML Mac.
 Each path has a string name and contains positions with IDs from 0 to n-1, n being the number of positions in the set.
 ML Mac can load paths to the server via the LoadPath function, supplying the string name of the path.
 If successful, the server will reply with a string (eg "1","2"...) indicating the number of positions in the path, which ML Mac will store.
 Then, ML Mac can use the GotoView function with a position number as a parameter to tell the server to move the robot to that position.

-ML Mac automatically tries to load path "default" on initialization.
+ML Mac automatically tries to load the path specified in the sceneSettings.yml file whenever the program is started.

+##### Debug Mode
+There is a variable hard-coded in main.swift called debugMode.
+When this is set to true, the app will not try to connect to the robot server at all, and will automatically skip robot motion.
+This is recommended when testing the app without the robot, as otherwise the program will try to connect to the robot server indefinitely on program initialization (with the message **trying to connect to robot server**).

 ### Bridging C++ to Swift
 Here's a link that describes the process: <http://www.swiftprogrammer.info/swift_call_cpp.html>